-- 1. Is the proposal consistent with applicable policies of the Comprehensive Plan? - STAFF: The proposal meets all applicable policies of the Comprehensive Plan.
-Additional signage and lighting will be code compliant.
-A landscape plan for the entire development will be approved and implemented. - 2.
-Is the proposal compatible with surrounding land uses and the general character of the area including factors such as height, bulk, scale, intensity, traffic, noise, odor, drainage, dust, lighting and appearance? - STAFF: The proposal is compatible with surrounding development with respect to scale, traffic, noise, odor, drainage, dust, lighting, and will be an improvement in appearance. - 3.
+- 1. Is the proposal consistent with applicable policies of the Comprehensive Plan? - STAFF: The proposal is consistent with applicable policies of the Comprehensive Plan.
+The applicant will be asking for a variance and waivers. - 2.
+Is the proposal compatible with surrounding land uses and the general character of the area including factors such as height, bulk, scale, intensity, traffic, noise, odor, drainage, dust, lighting and appearance? - STAFF: The proposal is compatible with surrounding uses and the general character of the area including noise, odor, drainage, dust, and lighting. - 3.
 Are necessary on-site and off-site public facilities such as transportation, sanitation, water, sewer, drainage, emergency services, education and recreation adequate to serve the proposed use? - STAFF: The subject property is served by existing public utilities and facilities.
-The proposal will not create substantial additional requirements for the site.
-Transportation Planning and MSD have reviewed and approved the preliminary site plan. - 4.
+Transportation Planning and MSD have reviewed and approved the proposal.
+The Pleasure Ridge Park Fire Protection District did not comment on the proposal. - 4.
 Does the proposal comply with the following specific standards required to obtain the conditional use permit requested?